DAI-Lab-HERALD/General-Framework/Framework/Scenarios/README.md

   def __init__():
     pass

+  def get_name(self = None) -> str:
+    return 'Scenario name'

   ...
 ```
+Here, the string returned by self.get_name() is mainly used for console outputs.

 This class then needs to possess a number of prenamed methods via which it interacts with the rest of the framework.